claycantrell/LLMQualitativeCoder/README.md

 - Reads configuration files.
 - Initializes the environment and logging.
 - Loads and filters data.
-- Optionally parses data into meaning units.
+- Optionally parses data into smaller meaning units.
 - Assigns codes (deductive or inductive).
 - Saves coded meaning units to an output JSON file.
 - Runs validation and generates a report.